 We offer both 50 and 78 hour degree options focusing on music recording and production, creative technologies in composition and multimedia art design, and a ‘designed’ option allowing students to create individualized curricula for specialized areas of interest.
 The most important feature of the music technology program is the emphasis on artistic merit over technology.
 It is our philosophy that the synergy between expression and technology requires a strong artistic foundation.

-The music technology curriculum requires an entrance audtion and applied instrumental or vocal studies, the demonstration of musical excellence through ensemble participation and the performance of degree recitals, and the production of a capstone work combining many tools and techniques used in artistic production.
+The music technology curriculum requires an entrance audition and applied instrumental or vocal studies, the demonstration of musical excellence through ensemble participation and the performance of degree recitals, and the production of a capstone work combining many tools and techniques used in artistic production.

 Our students have access to state-of-the-art facilities: